Nucc/lucie/README.md

 # Lucy

-The plan of this project the create a framework for console applications.
+The plan of this project is to create a framework for console applications.
 It would be a bit different to Thor, Rake, Getopt based command line frameworks, because it would based on MVC design pattern, where appears the controller layer to handle the command, the view to define templates for configuration files and the model to store data in XML or NoSQL database.

 Currently it's under hard developing.

-Here is an example:
+Here is an example of dataflow:

-We have an application to manage nginx configuration.
-We want to add a new host.
+We have an application to manage nginx webserver configuration.
+We want to create a new host in the next process.
 The name of the application is WorkSpace, so we use the ws shortened name for the command.

 `$ ws host create --domain lucy.ie --server web1`